 For instance, recently, Maryland news reports described a harrowing accident involving a head-on collision.
 An SUV driver carrying two passengers left a two-land road and entered a one-lane underpass where it collided head-on into a minivan.
 The minivan’s six occupants, including three small children, suffered minor injuries in the collision.
 The SUV driver and his front-seat passenger suffered severe injuries, and the backseat passenger died at the accident scene.
 In Maryland, a vehicle traveling in an underpass maintains the right-of-way, and the approaching driver must yield and make sure the underpass is clear.
 In this case, police investigators noted that the SUV driver was “at-fault” for the accident citing Maryland’s law.

 While this case is an example of where police indicated fault, many reports do not include this information.
 Further, accident victims might need to include additional information to meet their burden.

-Police reports are essential for when a claim proceeds to trial, but it is vital to settlement negotiations and insurnace claims.
+Yes, police reports are essential for when a claim proceeds to trial, but they are also vital to settlement negotiations and insurance claims.
 Insurance adjusters will use evidence or lack thereof when making claim decisions.
-In addition to police reports, an attorney can use their skills, resources, and tools to gather, preserve, and present additional evidence.
+In addition to police reports, a personal injury attorney can use their skills, resources, and tools to gather, preserve, and present additional evidence.

 Have You Suffered Injuries in a Maryland Car Accident?